voletiswaroop/react-material-ui-form/README.md

 ## Special Thanks to unitedhubs

-This project is extended version of https://github.com/unitedhubs/material-ui-form/
+This project is an extended version of https://github.com/unitedhubs/material-ui-form/

 ## License